jackfranklin/jst-generator/README.md

 var html = window.JST["test"]({ title: "Hello World" });
 ```

-The advantage being the compilation step (`Handlebars.compile`) is only run once.
+The advantage being the compilation step (`Handlebars.compile`) is only run once and that you can keep your templates in their own file, rather than within some HTML.

+###Without a Ruby app (command line)
+_CLI coming soon_

 ## Contributing